 Perhaps because of his background as an illustrator — which required a lot of detailed realistic rendering — he has taken a stripped-down approach for the current work.
-It is inspired by the late 19th and early 20th century Masters Picasso, Modigliani, Castorati and Schiele, as well as Japanese woodblock prints.
+It is inspired by the late 19th and early 20th century Masters Casorati, Modigliani, Picasso, and Schjerfbeck as well as Japanese woodblock prints.
 In his drawings, using graphite, charcoal, and pastel on Lokta handmade paper, he has developed a mostly linear style that addresses universal themes highlighting the human condition and the natural world.
 A friend recently commented on his drawings which successfully captures his intent:

 Nice tension between open space and intense line work.
 You’ve used a very personalized flat graphic style to portray psychological depth, an excellent accomplishment!

 Recently he has begun to paint in oils on both board and canvas, adding a new colorful dimension to his work.
 You’re invited to return often as he adds additional paintings to this fledgling portfolio.